Starbots-creative/stoke-on-trent-college/README.md

 Each student will work on one of the following:

-1. Navigation – A navigation system with open and closed states on both destop and mobile.
+1. Navigation – A navigation system with open and closed states on both desktop and mobile.
 2. Hero Section – A welcome banner with text & an image.
 3. Features – A section displaying key features with tabs/cards.
 4. Testimonials – User reviews displayed in cards.